Your upfront cost: $0

 UNE-COSC120-Object Oriented Programming and UNE-COSC101-Software Development Studio 1, or UNE-COSC110-Introduction to Programming and the UNIX Environment, or UNE-AMTH250-Introduction to Programming in The Sciences, or UNE-SCI210-Introduction to Scientific Programming ;

+Candidature in Diploma in Information Technology.
+To enrol in this subject you will need to pass the Prerequisite/s.
+Please note as UNE results are released after the close of enrolment date, your enrolment into this subject will be withdrawn if you do not pass the prerequisite subject/s.
 A knowledge of, and programming experience with, a high level programming language is recommended.
 Experience with the use of the Linux/UNIX operating system is highly recommended.
-AMTH140 is a recommended unit.
+UNE-AMTH140 is a recommended unit.

 - EquipmentDetails - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).